 - iii.
 Settlement agreements shall set out the terms and conditions of the exit and include the relevant provisions relating to confidentiality. - c.
 That the Chairperson of the P&G Committee be authorised, with the power to delegate further, to take all the necessary and all immediate steps to give effect to the above including the signing of any agreements or other documentation necessary or related thereto. - 52.
 To the best of my recollection, I recall that all settlement figures were provided for by Anton Minnaar, the Executive Support Manager at the time. - 53.
 Mr Morakane requested an exit discussion, which was handled by Messrs Khumalo and Khoza. - 54.
-Various meetings were held with Ms Molefe, some of which I was a part of, however her final exit agreement was handled by Mr Khoza. - Arbitration ("CCMA").
+Various meetings were held with Ms Molefe, some of which I was a part of, however her final exit agreement was handled by Mr Khoza. - 55.
+Mr Matona referred his matter to the Labour Court, Johannesburg for an order to set aside his suspension and allow him to return to work.
+This application was brought on an urgent basis and was opposed by Eskom.
+At the same time, Mr Matona had lodged an unfair labour practice dispute with the Commission for Conciliation, Mediation and Arbitration ("CCMA").
 The Labour Court found that there was no basis for urgency and dismissed the application in this regard.
-It nonetheless found in favour of Mr Matona in respect of procedural fairness of the suspension and referred the Labour Court. - 56.
+It nonetheless found in favour of Mr Matona in respect of procedural fairness of the suspension and referred the matter to the CCMA for proper handling of the issues prior to it being heard at the Labour Court. - 56.
 My reason for supporting Mr Matona's departure was that he did not appear to have a handle on the turnaround of the organisation, which was particularly critical at that point in time.
 Dr Ngubane met with him and discussed his possible departure from Eskom.
 An agreement was subsequently reached with Mr Matona and he exited the services of Eskom.